 How a Cold Brew Coffee Differs from Regular Coffee

 Since it takes longer for anything to dissolve in cold water, a cold brew takes much longer to steep.
 It may take up to 12-18 hours for the coffee flavor and color to steep into the water when you’re making your own cold brew coffee.
 The cold brew extracts fewer bitter notes from the coffee compared to brewing it hot and then making iced coffee by chilling it.
-This makes the cold brew coffee sweeter and smoother compared to the traditional iced coffee.
+This makes the cold brew coffee sweeter and smoother compared to the traditional iced coffee – Is Cold Brew less acidic?

 Apart from the brewing style, the same coffee grinds (or coffee beans, etc.) can be used to make both iced and hot coffee as well as a cold brew coffee.
 You won’t have to buy different coffee beans when you want to make cold brew coffee or make iced coffee at home!
 That is also the case whether you make iced coffee at home based on hot or cold brew.
 You can mix your iced coffee with cream, top it off with whipped cream or add simple syrup.
 Whichever way you like it!